njaldea/nil/projects/gate/README.md

 ### compatibility

-`nil::gate::traits::compatibility` is a trait dictating if an edge could be used even if the type of the edge does not match with the expected input edge of the node.
+This trait dictates if an edge could be used even if the type of the edge does not match with the expected input edge of the node.

 Here is an example of when this is going to be used: